parikhabhishek02/project/README.md

-step:5 connect LPC through Host and import all Sdk files step:6 start programming for motors through LPC step:7 make a push button code for motors to check pocket beagle file
+step:5 connect LPC through Host and import all Sdk files step:6 start programming for motors through LPC step:7 make a push button code for motors to check step:8 check your code with oscilloscope for pwm signals pocket beagle file